College of Education and Health Professions

 If you do NOT meet these requirements, please wait to apply for certification until you do.
 If you do not apply before these requirements are completed, your application will be automatically deleted.

 If you are a candidate who is applying as a Master Reading Teacher, you must request your school district mail a copy of your teacher service record indicating you taught for three years.
-Please request your school district mail your teacher service record to the Assistant Dean for Student Affairs in the College of Education and Health Professions at UT Arlington.
+Please request your school district mail your teacher service record to the Assistant Dean for Certification and Testing in the College of Education at UT Arlington.
 Then, apply to the State Board for Educator Certification (SBEC).

 Office of Professional Development

 The Office of Professional Development supports partnerships between the College of Education and Health Professions and PK-16 schools and their communities.
 Partner public school districts and the College of Education and Health Professions collaborate to provide high-quality learning environments for future teachers.
-Prospective teacher candidates apply their knowledge of content and pedagogy during both a Field-Based Experience semester and a Student Teaching semester arranged through the Office of Professional Development.
-The Field-Based Experience semester gives teacher education candidates the opportunity to observe and interact with diverse student populations in a variety of formal and informal educational settings at partnership schools.
-During the Student Teaching semester, these pre-service teachers refine their teaching skills by working directly with students in classrooms, at designated public schools in the candidate’s area of certification, guided by a cooperating mentor teacher and supervising university faculty.
+Prospective teacher candidates apply their knowledge of content and pedagogy during both a field-based internship semester and a residency semester arranged through the Office of Professional Development.
+The internship practicum gives teacher education candidates the opportunity to observe and interact with diverse student populations in a variety of formal and informal educational settings at partnership schools.
+During the residency semester, these pre-service teachers refine their teaching skills by working directly with students in classrooms, at designated public schools in the candidate's area of certification, guided by a cooperating mentor teacher and supervising university faculty.
 The Office of Professional Development coordinates the annual College of Education and Health Professions Career Day held in March and typically hosts over 50 school districts.
-Contact: Dr. Denise Collins, Director, Office of Professional Development, 817.272.7448, firstname.lastname@example.org.
+Contact: Dr. Ruth Davis, Director of Professional Development, 817.272.7448, email@example.com.

 Office of Development and Leadership Gifts

-The Office of Development and Leadership Gifts plans, manages and directs the College of Education and Health Profession’s comprehensive development program.
-This entails working with alumni, corporations, foundations, and friends to raise private gifts that will support and enhance the College’s strategic priorities for academic programs, student services, research efforts and outreach activities.
+The Office of Development and Leadership Gifts plans, manages and directs the College of Education and Health Profession's comprehensive development program.
+This entails working with alumni, corporations, foundations, and friends to raise private gifts that will support and enhance the College's strategic priorities for academic programs, student services, research efforts and outreach activities.
 The office works with the College of Education and Health Professions faculty and administration in the identification, cultivation, solicitation and stewardship of donors and prospects.
-Contact: Cathleen Anderson, Director of Development, 817.272.7451, email@example.com.
+Contact: Caren Handleman, Director of Development for Leadership Gifts, 817-272-7451, firstname.lastname@example.org.

-The Office of the Associate Dean for Assessment provides leadership, direction, and oversight for the assessment and continuous improvement processes for national accreditation in the College of Education and Health Professions, including unit effectiveness and academic affairs as they relate to assessment and accreditation requirements.
-Contact: Dr. Carrie Y. Barron Ausbrooks, Associate Dean for Assessment, 871.272.5310, firstname.lastname@example.org.
+The Office of the Associate Dean for Assessment provides leadership, direction, and oversight for the College-wide assessment and continuous improvement process for national accreditation, including matters concerning unit effectiveness and academic affairs as they relate to assessment and accreditation requirements.
+Contact: Dr. Carrie Y. Barron Ausbrooks, Associate Dean for Assessment, 871.272.5310, email@example.com.

 Southwest Center for Mind, Brain and Education